mvscogo/mustache/README.md

 [![Build Status](https://img.shields.io/travis/cbroglie/mustache.svg)](https://travis-ci.org/cbroglie/mustache)

+## This is a fork of cbroglie's mustache fork.
+## Reason for a second fork: Render missing variables as identity
+Upon finding an unknown/missing variable the current cbroglie package only gave the option to render as an empty string or throw an error.

+Most of the time this works fine; you can't expect to handle all variables so just render unknown ones as "".

+But what happens if you/your program is rendering generic templates for downstream users to re-render custom variables their own way?
+A missing variable as an empty string will break such a process.

+This new fork provides the new global variable option **MissingAsIdentity** to allow for the rendering of missing variables as an indentity function, interpolating the original variable "as is" instead of an empty string.

+For example: {{unknown}} would be rendered as {{unknown}}, instead of "".

+If you want this functionality, after importing the package be sure to set **MissingAsIdentity** = *true* in your code.

 ## Why a Fork?

 I forked [hoisie/mustache](https://github.com/hoisie/mustache) because it does not appear to be maintained, and I wanted to add the following functionality: